shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 # Chapter 2 - Boots

 In a dark, damp room, a flicker of light squeaked through the cracks around the seams of the window and door.
 Dirt, grease, and fabric splinters were suspended in the air, and whisked around when the door opened.
 In stepped Ersatzica, letting in the morning sun.
-The sun shone behind her, shining on her black fur and reflecting off her white belly fur to illuminate the interior of the workshop.
+The sun shone behind her, shining on her black fur, and reflecting off her white belly fur to illuminate the interior of the workshop.

 She reached over a table full of tools to open the window, letting more sunshine pour in.
 The walls were lined on all four sides with tables and tables of tools, materials, and projects in progress.
 The tables even sandwiched the door, making it hard to open the door all the way.
 More things were hidden in the shelves that lined the walls, and even more things were stashed in the copious amount of space under the tables.